LassoSoft/LassoGuide/lasso_guide_source/operations/ldap.rst

       An array of strings specifying the attribute types to return in the search results.
 Optional.

-      -  "*" (asterisk) may be specified in the array to indicate that all attributes are to be returned.
+      -  ``'*'`` (asterisk) may be specified in the array to indicate that all attributes are to be returned.
-      -  "+" (plus sign) may be specified in the array to indicate that all operational attributes should be returned.
+      -  ``'+'`` (plus sign) may be specified in the array to indicate that all operational attributes should be returned.
-      -  "1.1" may be specified in the array to indicate that no attributes should be returned.
+      -  ``'1.1'`` may be specified in the array to indicate that no attributes should be returned.

    :param attribute-only:
       A boolean indicating that only attributes and no values should be returned.
-Defaults to "False".
+Defaults to "false".
 Optional.

 .. member:: ldap->results()

    Returns results from the last search operation as an array containing a series of nested array and pair values.
 Each element in the top level array is a pair representing an entry found in the search.
-The first element of the pair is the distinguished name (DN) of the found entry.
-The second element of the pair is an array of pairs containing the entry s attribute names and values.
+The first element of the pair is the DN of the found entry.
+The second element of the pair is an array of pairs containing the entry's attribute names and values.

 .. member:: ldap->referrals()